dmrickey/fvtt-ckl-roll-bonuses/README.md

 ## All
 This will make any [Generic Bonuses](#generic-bonuses) configured on this Item apply to any Action that they are able to.
 Use with `target_all`.

+## Finesse
+This will make any [Generic Bonuses](#generic-bonuses) configured on this Item apply to any finesse-able attacks.
+Configure with the boolean flag `target_finesse` This is intended for use alongside the Weapon Finesse feat.
+For any Item to be considered finesse-able, it needs to fulfill at least one of the following three criteria
+- it must be a weapon that has the `Finesse` Weapon property checked on the weapon's details tab
+- it must be an attack or a weapon that has the Natural weapon group selected
+- it must have its own boolean flag `finesse-override`
+  - this last case is to cover "Attacks" that are made from weapons.
+Once an Attack has been created from a weapon, it no longer has a "Finesse" weapon property available to it as the PF1 system has those reserved purely for Weapons and no other Item types.

 ## Item Target
 An "Item" within Foundry basically means anything that you can drag onto your character sheet.
 So as far as Foundry is concerned, an Item can your class, spell, feat, trait, buff, attack, weapon, inventory item, etc. This target will let you choose any of those items that are configured to have an action (because only actions are rolled and can have roll bonuses).
 To configure add a boolean flag `target_item` and the input will show up below.